QVPR/VPRTempo/README.md

 conda create -n vprtempo -c conda-forge -c pytorch -c nvidia vprtempo pytorch-cuda cudatoolkit

 # Windows
-conda create -n vprtempo -c pytorch python pytorch torchvision torchaudio cpuonly prettytable tqdm numpy pandas matplotlib
+conda create -n vprtempo -c pytorch python pytorch torchvision torchaudio cpuonly prettytable tqdm numpy pandas matplotlib requests

 # Windows CUDA enabled
-conda create -n vprtempo -c pytorch -c nvidia python torchvision torchaudio pytorch-cuda=11.7 cudatoolkit prettytable tqdm numpy pandas matplotlib
+conda create -n vprtempo -c pytorch -c nvidia python torchvision torchaudio pytorch-cuda=11.7 cudatoolkit prettytable tqdm numpy pandas matplotlib requests

 ```

 ## Datasets
 VPRTempo was developed to be simple to train and test a variety of datasets.
 Please see the information below about running a test with the Nordland and Oxford RobotCar datasets and how to organize custom datasets.

 Please note that while we trained 3,300 places for Nordland and 450 for OxfordRobot car we only evaluated 2,700 and 360 places, respectively, ignoring the first 20% (see [Sect.4B Datasets](https://ieeexplore.ieee.org/document/10610918)).
-This can be modified with the `--skip` argument, which is set to 4799 by default for the pretrained Nordland models.

 ### Nordland
-VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) traversal dataset.
-This software will work for either the full-resolution or down-sampled datasets, however our paper details the full-resolution datasets.
+VPRTempo was developed and tested using the [Nordland](https://nrkbeta.no/2013/01/15/nordlandsbanen-minute-by-minute-season-by-season/) traversal dataset.
+To download the full dataset, please visit [this repository](https://huggingface.co/datasets/Somayeh-h/Nordland?row=0).

-To simplify first usage, we have set the defaults in `VPRTempo.py` to train and test on a small subset of Nordland data.
-We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file and naming structure.
+To simplify first usage, we have set the defaults in `main.py` to train and test on a small subset of Nordland data with pre-trained models, automatically downloaded on first usage (see Pre-trained models, below).

 For convenience, all data should be organised in the `./dataset` folder in the following way in order to train the network on multiple traversals of the same location.